The whos, whats, and whys of issues related to personal data and data protection in open-source projects on GitHub: Methodology

-Furthermore, we want to understand how the different aspects affect the resolution of issues related to personal data and data protection.
-For this, we will try to predict the issue resolution as dependent variable based on the other variables as independent variables, i.e., the \textit{Reporter, Discussants, Labels, \#Comments, \#Discussants, Status, Privacy issue}, and \textit{Consent interaction}.
-Since a discussion of an issue can have discussants of multiple roles, we encode this variable with four binary variables that mark for each role if there is a discussant with that role in binary form (i.e., 1 if the discussant role is present, 0 if not).
-Consequently, we have eleven independent variables for these models: two numeric variables (\textit{\#Comments} and \textit{\#Discussants}) and nine nominal variables (\textit{Reporter, each of the four Discussant types, Labels, Status, Privacy issue}, and \textit{Consent interaction}).
-We take the pattern from Tunkel and Herbold~\cite{Tunkel2022} and create multiple models to understand the relationships between our variables: 1) a multinomial logit model to understand the relationship between the independent variables and the odds of the resolution; 2) a decision tree to understand if we can find a description based on Boolean rules for the resolution; and 3) a random forest to understand if a powerful non-linear approach can model the relationship.
+Since a discussion of an issue can have discussants of multiple roles (i.e. frequent reporter, one-time reporter, frequent committer, one-time committer), we encode this variable with four binary variables that mark for each role if there is a discussant with that role in binary form (i.e., 1 if the discussant role is present, 0 if not).
+Consequently, we have eleven independent variables for these models: two numeric variables (\textit{\#Comments} and \textit{\#Discussants}) and nine nominal variables (\textit{Reporter, each of the four Discussant types, Labels, Trigger, Privacy issue}, and \textit{Consent interaction}).
+We use one-hot encodings for the non-binary nominal variables, i.e., for \textit{Reporter, Labels, Trigger, Privacy issue}, and \textit{Consent interaction}.
+We take the pattern from \cite{Tunkel2022} and create multiple models to understand the relationships between our variables: 1) a multinomial logit model to understand the (linear) relationship between the independent variables and the odds of the resolution; 2) a decision tree to understand if we can find a description based on Boolean rules for the resolution; and 3) a random forest to understand if a powerful non-linear approach can model the relationship.
 This multi-perspective approach means that we combine less powerful models that are easy to interpret (linear model for coefficient relationships, rule-based models to understand how concrete values behave) with a more powerful non-linear model to avoid assuming the lack of a relationship as a consequence of underpowered modeling techniques.
-Based on Bujang et al.~\cite{Bujang2018}, we estimate that we require $n=100+50\cdot \#\text{independent variables}=100+50 \cdot 11 = 650$ issues related to personal data and data protection for the multinomial logit model.
+Based on \cite{Bujang2018}, we estimate that we require $n=100+50\cdot \#\text{independent variables}=100+50 \cdot 11 = 650$ issues related to personal data and data protection for the multinomial logit model.
 In the absence of similar rules for the other models, we use 650 as required sample size for our study.